 Loans to customers represents a considerable part of total assets.
-The assessment of impairment losses is a model based framework which includes elements of management judgement.
+The assessment of impairment losses is a model-based framework which includes Our work in the area of the impairment of loans focused on assessing and testing the design and effectiveness of the controls to ensure the quality of the assumptions and models.
+We also performed tests of details by calculating elements of management judgement.
 The framework is complex and includes a considerable volume of data and judgmental parameters.